GoogleCloudPlatform/terraform-google-enterprise-genai/5-app-infra/README.md

     ]
     ```

 Please note that this will cover some but not ALL the policies that will be needed.
 During deployment there will be violations that will occur which come from unknown google projects outside the scope of your organization.
 It will be the responsibility of the operator(s) deploying this process to view logs about the errors and make adjustments accordingly.
+Most notably, this was observed for Service Catalog.
+There will be an instance where an egress policy to be added for `cloudbuild.googleapis.com` access:

+    ```
+    // Service Catalog
+    {
+        "from" = {
+        "identity_type" = "ANY_IDENTITY"
+        "identities"    = []
+        },
+        "to" = {
+        "resources" = ["projects/[some random google project id]"] "operations" = {
+            "cloudbuild.googleapis.com" = {
+            "methods" = ["*"]
+            }
+        }
+        }
+    },
+    ```